sslover/api-of-you/syllabus.md

     * **Project 1 (Midterm - Due in Week 4) - The Dashboard of You**.
 Collect a dataset from the ground up (in JSON) and then represent it via a dashboard medium of your choosing (Web page, P5.js, Illustration, Physical Installation, etc.).
 Start by doing a rough sketch or wireframe, and choosing your colors and typography.
 Be prepared to discuss 1) why you chose to collect this data and 2) what you built and the design choices you made along the way (e.g. why did you choose certain colors/type?).
 Post it to your blog and be prepared to briefly show and tell next class (3-4 min presentation).

-Week 4 - More Node.js (Routing, Models, Schemas, oh my!)
+Week 4 - Deep dive into Nodejs/Mongo/Express (Routing, Models, Schemas)
 --------------------------------------------------------
 * Lightning Round - Present Project 1 and let us know what you are thinking for your final!
 Which dataset will you track and why?
 What are you thinking of building?
+(4 minute presentations max)

+BREAK

-* Deep dive into Nodejs/Mongo/Express examples (routing, models, schemas)
+* Deep dive into Nodejs/Mongo/Express examples (routing, models, schemas).
+Topics to cover:
+    * The anatomy of a Nodejs/Mongo/Express app
+    * Routing (calbacks, req, res, responding with JSON vs html)
+    * Restful API concept (routes that follow a consistent pattern - create, retrieve one, retrieve all, update)
+    * Data Models/Schemas and Mongoose
+    * Examples of the following routes:
+        * Create data
+        * Retrieve all data
+        * Retrieve one data
+        * Update data
+        * Delete data
-* AJAX example of consuming your own API
+        * AJAX example of consuming your own API to display it
+        * HTML/Handlebars example of rendering data

 Resources:
 * [Node.js / Express.js / MongoDb (+Mongoose) Boilerplate](https://github.com/sslover/node-express-api-boilerplate)